 Our Data Protection Officer is tasked with informing and advising us on the obligations that apply to us under Data Protection Laws as well as monitoring our compliance with the same.
 If you need to contact our Data Protection Officer, please email us here.
 However, we respectfully ask that you only contact our Data Protection Officer regarding urgent matters relating to data protection.

 You also have the right to report a concern to your country’s Data Protection Authority.
 UK residents can report a concern to the Information Commissioner’s Office.
 However, we respectfully request that you contact us first so that we can assist you.

 “Abacus Alliance” means the cooperative environment operated by Epsilon in the United Kingdom used by participating charities and retailers (i.e., Members) to find and understand more about consumers who may be interested in what they offer.

 “Controller”, “Personal Data”, “Processor”, “Processing” and “Profiling” have the meaning given to them in Data Protection Laws.

 “Epsilon” means Epsilon International UK Ltd, registered in England and Wales with company number 03610044, whose registered address 1st Floor 2 Television Centre, 101 Wood Lane, London, United Kingdom, W12 7FR.

-“Members” means retailers operating in the clothing, collectables, food & drink, gardening, gadgets & entertainment, health & beauty, household goods, and home interiors categories that provide their customers’ name and address details as well as purchasing histories to the Abacus Alliance for processing in the co-operative environment.
+“Members” means (i) charities; and (ii) retailers operating in the clothing, collectable, food & drink, gardening, gadgets & entertainment, personal care & comfort, beauty, household goods, home interiors, and travel categories that provide their customers’ or donors’ name and address details as well as transaction histories to the Abacus Alliance for processing in the co-operative environment.

-“Services” means the Abacus Alliance and other marketing related services that we provide to Members in more detail described here.
+“Services” means the Abacus Alliance and other marketing related services (such as personalised direct marketing via connected TVs) that we provide to Members in more detail described here.